Estate Planning, Elder Law, Probate, and Mental Capacity

 Prior to my succession plan to exit as a professional fiduciary to become a consultant and advocate, I was appointed by many clients who I called “clients in waiting.”
 These were parents and individuals planning ahead who knew they could not rely on their children to responsibly provide care, single or never married individuals, and siblings who did not trust other siblings to do the right thing.
 I was appointed and at the time of need I stepped in to oversee care.

-Estate planning must also include a succession plan for appointed family members who might pre-decease the client, become ill, or who may decline or be unable to serve at the time of need.
+Estate planning must also include a succession plan for appointed family members who might pre-decease the client, become ill, who may decline, or be unable to serve at the time of need.
 This includes succession planning for professional fiduciaries who may change careers or retire.

 Professional fiduciaries who are appointed must confirm that they have a succession plan.
 Situations have occurred where solo professionals have unexpectedly experienced changes in health or died, leaving no plan for the transition of their business.
 The same duty to create a succession plan applies to attorneys practicing solo or in small firms.
 The statement that the “cobbler has no shoes” is relevant in estate planning, elder law, probate, and fiduciary professions.